Blue Nile Inc.: History

 Blue Nile was designated a Bizrate Circle of Excellence Award winner in 2016.

 CEOs

 Mark Vadon (1999-2008)

 Vadon had been CEO of the company since its inception, but in 2008, he ascended to the post of executive chairman.
 In 2011, following the resignation of CEO Diane Irvine, he took on a more active role in the company.

 Diane Irvine (2008-2011)

 Irvine was promoted from President to CEO in 2008 and ran the company for 3 years.
-During her tenure as CEO she helped grow Blue Nile from sales of $14 million to over $300 million and to become the world's largest fine jeweler.
+During her tenure as CEO she helped grow Blue Nile from sales of $14 million to over $300 million.

 Harvey Kanter (2012-2017)

 Harvey was appointed as Blue Nile's CEO February 2012 and was at the helm of the company for 5 years before stepping down to give way to Jason Goldberg.
 He came to the Seattle-based e-tailer from Moosejaw Mountaineering and Backcountry Travel Inc., a Detroit-based maker of outdoor gear and apparel.
 Harvey is currently the Chairman of the Board at Blue Nile.
 While CEO Kanter led the once publicly traded diamond company to be purchased by Bain Capital Private Equity and Bow Street LLC for $500 million.